lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/updateEntry.md

-TemporaryVirtualFileSystem::updateEntry — Updates the entry in the operations.byml file of the given context that matches the given url.
+TemporaryVirtualFileSystem::updateEntry — Updates the entry in the operations.byml file of the given context that matches the given id.